ConstellationCrypto/celestia-bedrock/README.md

 ## What is Optimism?

 [Optimism](https://www.optimism.io/) is a project dedicated to scaling Ethereum's technology and expanding its ability to coordinate people from across the world to build effective decentralized economies and governance systems.
-The [Optimism Collective](https://app.optimism.io/announcement) builds open-source software for running L2 blockchains and aims to address key governance and economic challenges in the wider cryptocurrency ecosystem.
+The [Optimism Collective](https://www.optimism.io/vision) builds open-source software that powers scalable blockchains and aims to address key governance and economic challenges in the wider Ethereum ecosystem.
 Optimism operates on the principle of **impact=profit**, the idea that individuals who positively impact the Collective should be proportionally rewarded with profit. **Change the incentives and you change the world.**

-The OP Stack powers Optimism, an Ethereum L2 blockchain, and forms the technical foundation for the [the Optimism Collective](https://app.optimism.io/announcement)—a group committed to the **impact=profit** principle.
-This principle rewards individuals for their positive contributions to the collective.

-Optimism addresses critical coordination failures in the crypto ecosystem, such as funding public goods and infrastructure.
-The OP Stack focuses on creating a shared, open-source system for developing new L2 blockchains within the proposed Superchain ecosystem, promoting collaboration and preventing redundant efforts.

-As Optimism evolves, the OP Stack will adapt, encompassing components ranging from blockchain infrastructure to governance systems.
-This software suite aims to simplify L2 blockchain creation while supporting the growth and development of the Optimism ecosystem.

-## What is Celestia?

-Celestia is a modular consensus and data network, built to enable anyone to easily deploy their own blockchain with minimal overhead.

-Celestia is a minimal blockchain that only orders and publishes transactions and does not execute them.
-By decoupling the consensus and application execution layers, Celestia modularizes the blockchain technology stack and unlocks new possibilities for decentralized application builders.
-Lean more at [Celestia.org](https://celestia.org).

-## Maintenance

-The maintenance guide for this repository can be found in the Wiki tab of the repository or [here](https://github.com/celestiaorg/optimism/wiki).
+In this repository you'll find numerous core components of the OP Stack, the decentralized software stack maintained by the Optimism Collective that powers Optimism and forms the backbone of blockchains like [OP Mainnet](https://explorer.optimism.io/) and [Base](https://base.org).
+The OP Stack is designed to be aggressively open-source — you are welcome to explore, modify, and extend this code.

 ## Documentation

 - If you want to build on top of OP Mainnet, refer to the [Optimism Documentation](https://docs.optimism.io)
-- If you want to build your own OP Stack based blockchain, refer to the [OP Stack Guide](https://docs.optimism.io/stack/getting-started), and make sure to understand this repository's [Development and Release Process](#development-and-release-process)
+- If you want to build your own OP Stack based blockchain, refer to the [OP Stack Guide](https://docs.optimism.io/stack/getting-started) and make sure to understand this repository's [Development and Release Process](#development-and-release-process)

 ## Specification

-If you're interested in the technical details of how Optimism works, refer to the [Optimism Protocol Specification](https://github.com/ethereum-optimism/specs).
-If you want to build on top of Celestia, take a look at the documentation at [docs.celestia.org](https://docs.celestia.org).

-If you want to learn more about the OP Stack, check out the documentation at [stack.optimism.io](https://stack.optimism.io/).
+Detailed specifications for the OP Stack can be found within the [OP Stack Specs](https://github.com/ethereum-optimism/specs) repository.

 ## Community